umass-cs-377/file-io-performance-lab/README.md

             // TODO: pick a random block within block boundary
             // for example, if the filesize is 9000 bytes and blocksize is 4000, then we have 3 blocks.
             // TODO: move the file offset to block above using lseek
-            // for example, if the random block is 2 and blocksize is 4000, the offset should be block# * blocksize.
+            // for example, if the random block is 2 and blocksize is 4000, the offset should be 8000.
         }
         ssize_t bytes = read(fd, buf, block_size);
         if (bytes <= 0) break;